turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 It boils down to risk management.
 In order to reap the high rewards that smart contracts offer, we must manage the high risk that comes along.
-Hopefully we can learn from mistakes that other have made like the [DAO attack][4] or the [second Parity Wallet Hack][5] where literally hundreds of millions of dollars worth of assets were lost.
+Hopefully we can learn from mistakes that other have made like the [DAO attack][4] or the [second Parity Wallet Hack][5] where hundreds of millions of dollars worth of assets were lost.
 Smart contracts is serious business, and DeFi smart contracts are serious money.
 Testing is the crucial pillar of the software development process that directly correlates to risk.
 I hope I have your attention by now.